caocscar/open-knowledge-network/README.md

 OSM road segments (Way) terminate at more arbitrary endpoints (nodes) that do not necessarily coincide with intersections.
 So they can be shorter or longer than the distance between two intersections.

-See example below of an OSM Way that is shorter than two intersections
+See example below of an OSM Way that is shorter than two intersections:

 ![OSM Way for Washtenaw Ave](img/OSM_Way_Washtenaw.png "OSM Way for Washtenaw Ave")
 ---